withtally/gov_deployer/README.md

 ======================
 A tool to deploy governance and related contracts supported by Tally via CLI.

-All the contracts disclosed here are opinated versions of it.
-And you can always redesign and modified if they stick to the overall pattern.
+All the contracts disclosed here are opinated versions of it and you can always redesign and modified if they stick to the overall pattern.

 ----------------
 # Gov Deployer